cchudzicki-ocw-testing/res.10-002-spring-2023/content/pages/video.md

 The recommended text to accompany this video:

 Locke, John. *Two Treatises of Government*, edited by Peter Laslett.
 Cambridge University Press, 1988.
-ASIN: 0521357306.
+ISBN: 9780521357302.

 The following video, which presents a lecture by Ava Soleimany from the MIT course *6.S191 Introduction to Deep Learning*, may also be of interest: